Intro

 For example, one partner may have a natural reflex for more connection, while the other has one for more space.

 Identifying this negative pattern is one of the benefits of couples counseling.
 A couples counselor can help you understand this deeper dynamic.
-I’ve started the process for you, take the Relationship Quiz below (in footer) and read the custom emails related to your style.

-A simple, but not easy way to get out of an argument or conflict is by requesting appropriate space or a time out.
+A simple but not easy way to get out of an argument or conflict is by requesting appropriate space or a time out.

 A time out or appropriate space is a good way to make it so there’s less to apologize for.